phantomgodmoon/phantomgodmoon/README.md

   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>

-- :telescope:I am a double major undergraduate student in Mathematics and Computer Science, from Hong Kong University of Science and Technology
+- 🧑‍🎓:I am a double major undergraduate student in Mathematics and Computer Science, from Hong Kong University of Science and Technology

 - ➕➖✖️➗ Mathematics is my most favourite in university so far.
 - 💰 I love trading stock during my free time.
-I have hit over 3 millions HKD profit when I was 20, with 650% profit during 2019-2022
+I have hit over 3 millions HKD profit when I was 20, with 650% profit during 2019-2022.

 - 🎲 I am a professional poker player.
 Please feel free to invite me for a poke game :)